DestinationsEurope

 Latvians suffered occupation from both Nazis and the Soviet Union (the Soviet occupied twice).
 The museum tells the chilling, yet incredibly important story of the terror, the atrocities, the opposition, the faith and finally, the regained freedom.

-This exhibition, dedicated to the operations conducted by the Russian secret service in Latvia between 1940 and 1991, has free admission and you can the KGB cellars as well.
+There is also a separate exhibition dedicated to the operations conducted by the Russian secret service in Latvia between 1940 and 1991.

 Visit the Riga Ghetto and Latvian Holocaust Museum